heddendorp/section-app-client/legacy-app/FEATURES.md

 - Bot interface for messenger or slack to access app information
 - Additional stats pages or tools
 - Account balance functionality for easier payments
+- Party size to allow signing up groups
+- Add a markdown editor for event editing
 - Online payment gateway
 - **Multi tenant** version
   - Possibly this could be extended into a more general app that works for multiple sections